 Staying in Coventry over the holidays?
-We know that staying in halls or your house alone can be lonely, but Coventry during Christmas time can actually be an exciting place, with so much going on right on your doorstep.
-UnCOVered has put together a top list of things to do before Christmas and on Christmas day.
+We know that staying in halls or your house alone can GET lonely AT THIS TIME OF YEAR, but Coventry during Christmas time can actually be an exciting place, with so much going on right on your doorstep.
+UnCOVered has put together a top list of things to do IN THE LEAD UP TO Christmas and on Christmas day ITSELF.

 What can I do before Christmas?